keshvim/solitaire/README.md

 # KlondikeMania
 ## Description
 This is a full-stack web application for playing klondike solitaire games.
+(NOTE: Taken down due to not being able to pay for the domain; will be re-deployed in the near future)

 ## Tech Stack
 ### Frontend